unosquare/uno-react/README.md

 5.-  isImage: Verify that the input correspond to a image name with image file extension.
 6.-  atLeastOneLowerAndUpperCase: Verify that the input has at least one letter in lower case and one in upper case.
 7.-  atLeastOneNumber: Verify that the input has at least one number.
-8.-  atLeastOneSpecialCharacter: Verify that the input has at least one special character (* # $ &).
+8.-  atLeastOneSpecialCharacter: Verify that the input has at least one special character (e.g. * # $ &).
-9.-  isPasswordMatch:
+9.-  isPasswordMatch: Verify that the input is equal to another value.(e.g. when validated password & password verfication fields).
-10.- pincodeValidator:
+10.- pincodeValidator: Verify the input contains only numeric values and has a length of 6 characters.
-11.- password:
+11.- password: Validated that the input has at least a length of 8 characteres and contains especial characters, lower case & upper case      characters.

 ### Example